thehouseplant/jiffy/README.md

 ## Cross Compiling

 Deno supports cross-compilation via the `deno compile` command.
-Bellow is how it is used within this project:
+Below is how it is utilized in this project through the use of Deno's built-in task runner.

 ```zsh
 # Compile for local development